Date & location

 25-29 November 2019, Leiden University

-Constraint-based modeling is a powerful modeling methodology that is being used to model a diverse range of biological phenomena.
+Constraint-based modelling is a powerful modeling methodology that is being used to model a diverse range of biological phenomena.
 These include both fundamental and applied questions relevant to biotechnology, microbiology and medicine.
-Central to constraint-based modeling is the use of genome-scale reconstructions that represent particular cellular functions as a biochemical reaction network.
+Central to constraint-based modelling is the use of genome-scale reconstructions that represent particular cellular functions as a biochemical reaction network.
 In this course, you will be introduced to:

 - the principles of constraint-based reconstruction and analysis (COBRA)

 - the underlying mathematical foundations of constraint-based modeling

 - methods for integration of omics data with constraint-based models

 - basic and advanced methods for interrogating models and interpreting results

 - open source COBRA software, including the COBRA Toolbox

 - standards for reconstruction and model sharing